Panoptikum-social/blog.panoptikum.social/index.md

 * For you as a podcaster: it's another way of publishing your podcast.
 And Panoptikum is an additional possibility for you to get in touch with the community of podcast listeners, especially your current listeners.
-Hopefully, it helps lets you attract more attention than before.
+Hopefully, it helps you attract more attention than before.
 * For you as a podcast listener: it's a chance to share your opinions and recommendations and get other listener's opinions, thoughts and recommendations.

 ## Will Panoptikum.social always be free?

-Yes and no.
+Yes.

 All the software, that has been written and will be written for Panoptikum.social is free and open source software and is licensed under the AGPL license.

 * For podcast listeners, access to the full functionality of the site will be free forever.
-* For podcasters, a basic listing and introduction of you and your podcasts will always be free.
+* For podcasters, listing, introduction and management of your podcasts and persona pages will always be free.

-But unfortunately, writing and maintaining software and operating a site costs time and money.
-So there is the plan to create paid plans for podcasters providing extra value, this could be:

-* detailled statistics
-* different forms of engaging with the listeners like polls or feedback forms
-* episode or podcast features
-* interviews with podcasters
-* and many more

-It's definetely not the plan to make huge amounts of money with this site.
+It's not the plan to make huge amounts of money with this site.
 Some of us are dedicated podcasters and all of us are podcast listeners and our main focus is to create a site where the podcasting community feels at home.

 ## Can I contribute?